 - Signage on the door face is less than 5% of the door area and is not attached with mechanical fasteners.

 - Preparation and submission of a detailed inspection report by the inspector.
 Client is required to retain inspection records for at least three years.

 How Property360 Can Help

-Property360 provides fire door assembly inspections for any type of facility.
+Property360 provides fire door assembly inspections for any type of facility in the Jacksonville, FL area.
 Our client base includes hospitals, medical facilities, industrial and warehousing, retail, office buildings, schools, assisted living and retirement centers, condominiums, hospitality and entertainment venues.